 - Texture: If it’s not over-baked, this cake is soft, rich, and indulgently moist.
 Have you ever made the sour cream version of my larger layered chocolate cake?
 The texture is pretty much identical.
 Any unfrosted edges become delicately crisp (not in a bad way!), which adds a little textural dimension to each slice.

-- Ease: Since the cake is so small and there’s no elaborate decorating required, this is a very manageable recipe for beginner bakers.
+- Ease: Since the cake is so small and there’s no elaborate decorating required, this is a very manageable dessert recipe for beginner bakers.
 The ingredient list is pretty straightforward and you don’t even need to use a mixer.

 - Time: Set aside a few hours to complete this cake recipe.
 The cake is pretty thick, so it takes close to 30 minutes to bake through.
 The longest stretch of time, however, is waiting for the cake to cool.